 “Never leave a reporter hanging—especially one who’s ready to write about your company.
 One of the simplest ways to please any journalist, blogger, or even potential investor, is to have an easy-to-find press kit on your site,” says media and communications expert Jane K. Callahan.

-Press kits are valuable for more than just journalists.
+Press kits are valuable for more than just media relations.
 Companies often send their press kits to prospective clients, advertisers, investment analysts, investors, bloggers, and anyone else who might be interested in learning about the organization.

 Press kits can differ depending on the brand, intended audience and purpose.
-While there are no definitive rules, the best press kits provide a detailed look into the organization.
+While there are no definitive rules, the best press kits provide a detailed look into the organization or the product.

 Press Kits Move Online

 In earlier times, a press kit meant a folder or packet of information and photographs that PR representatives handed to reporters.
 Companies eventually began including CDs, flash drives and giveaways emblazoned with the firm’s logo.
 Now, press kits are more likely to reside on the corporate website.
 Reporters and bloggers typically first visit the online newsroom when developing a story about an organization or brand.
 They also visit corporate newsrooms when writing about an industry development or business issue.

 Companies may place the information in a section labeled “For the Press,” “Media Resources,” “Press Room,” “Press Resources” or “Newsroom.”
 Access to the digital media is not restricted to “the press;” anyone can view it, including key audiences such as investment research analysts and prospective customers.

 These are the major components of a press kit.
 (Although we’ve used the term “company” in the component descriptions, non-profit organizations can include most all the same elements in their press kits.)